 We live in an ever-changing world where everything is connected, so the interfaces and the way in which we utilise these connections has the potential to affect billions of people in their day-to-day lives.
 From the standpoint of the global economy, this means VR and AR are relevant across the world as they are fast becoming the default ways of learning, training and performing – across the workplace, in education organisations, and beyond.

 In keeping with technology as an economy driver, Augmented and Virtual Reality are both natural parts of that global conversation.
-AR and VR together, or AVR, form new interfaces for the computing and the data which enables growth for businesses, academia and governments across the world.
+AR and VR together, or EON-XR, form new interfaces for the computing and the data which enables growth for businesses, academia and governments across the world.
 So how does VR and AR change your business and industry?
 Are robots going to be replacing humans at work?

 EON Reality’s Human 2.0 vision looks VR and AR ultimately being the primary way in which we understand and compute the world, learn from it, and contribute to it.
 Rather than disempowering people or ‘replacing’ them with technology, instead we believe it to be the tool and the infrastructure for man-machine collaboration.